DATA PROCESSING AGREEMENT

 7.2.
 Transfer of Personal Data

-Any transfer of Personal Data by Selligent as Processor from the European Union, the EEA, and/or their member states, Switzerland and/or the United Kingdom, as applicable, to a sub-processor in countries which do not ensure an adequate level of data protection within the meaning of Data Protection Law and Regulations of such territories or countries, will occur subject to the Client’s notification and under the appropriate transfer mechanisms, as made available and compliant with Data Protection Law and Regulations, subject to Article 6 above.
-By entering into this DPA, in each case where such transfer as referred to above would be prohibited by Data Protection Law and Regulations in the absence of Standard Contractual Clauses, Client hereby grants Selligent power of attorney to enter, in the name of and on behalf of the Client, into these Standard Contractual Clauses.
+Any transfer of Personal Data by Selligent as Processor from the European Union, the EEA, and/or their member states, Switzerland and/or the United Kingdom, as applicable, to a sub-processor in countries which do not ensure an adequate level of data protection according to Data Protection Law and Regulations, will occur subject to the Client’s notification and under the appropriate transfer mechanisms, as made available and compliant with Data Protection Law and Regulations, subject to Article 6 above.
+In each case where such transfer as referred to above would be prohibited by Data Protection Law and Regulations in the absence of Standard Contractual Clauses, Selligent shall enter into these Standard Contractual Clauses with the sub-processor.

 8. DATA SUBJECT’S RIGHTS